 A recent work~\citep{zhou2019sgd} provides a mixture of observation and theory about convergence to global minima.
 The authors assume that networks can memorize the data, and that SGD follows a star-convex path to global minima, which they validate through experiments.
 Under these assumptions, they prove convergence of SGD to global minimizers.
 We believe our result is complementary: we provide sufficient conditions for networks to memorize the data, and our result does not assume anything about SGD's path but proves that SGD can find a point close to the global minimum.

 \paragraph{Remarks on generalization.} The ability of neural networks to memorize and generalize at the same time has been one of the biggest mysteries of deep learning \citep{zhang2017understanding}.
-Recent results indicate, at least in some cases, memorization may not necessarily mean lack of generalization \citep{liang2018just, belkin2018does, belkin2018reconciling}.
+Recent results on interpolation and ``double descent'' phenomenon indicate that memorization may not necessarily mean lack of generalization \citep{liang2018just, belkin2018does, belkin2018reconciling, bartlett2019benign, mei2019generalization, liang2019risk}.
 We note that our paper focuses mainly on the ability of neural networks to memorize the training dataset, and that our results are separate from the discussion of generalization.